 The FSF can represent members more effectively than if they were to do so themselves.
 We make sure the membership's voice is heard by:

-- FSF provides education to members to give them an understanding of how regulation changes will impact their business including obtaining legal or accounting opinions from its professional advisers where necessary.
+- FSF provides information to its members to give them an understanding of how such changes will impact their business including obtaining legal or accounting opinions from its professional advisers where necessary.

 - FSF is able to represent the responsible and ethical finance company sector as a whole to Government, policy makers and regulators, to avoid the perception of self-interest that might arise if individual companies were to do so themselves.

-- FSF encourages members to use its logo to promote their membership on their digital platforms and in their advertising and marketing material to demonstrate to the New Zealand public their commitment to responsible and ethical behaviour and to distinguish themselves from players in the industry who do not hold such high ethical standards.
+- FSF encourages members to use its logo to promote their membership on their digital platforms and in their advertising and marketing material.
+This demonstrates to the New Zealand public a member's commitment to responsible and ethical behaviour and distinguishes them from players in the industry who do not hold such high ethical standards.

-- FSF has strong relationships with other like-minded industry bodies, particularly the New Zealand Bankers Association, the Insurance Council, the Motor Trade Association, Trustee Corporations Association, Workplace Savings NZ and the Financial Services Council, so that where possible we can speak as one on common issues.
+- FSF has strong relationships with other like-minded industry bodies, particularly the New Zealand Bankers Association, the Insurance Council, the Motor Trade Association, Financial Advice New Zealand, Trustee Corporations Association, and the Financial Services Council, so that where possible we can speak as one on common issues.